Dhii/container-helper-base/README.md

 [`NotFoundExceptionInterface`][NotFoundExceptionInterface].
 - [`ContainerHasCapableTrait`][ContainerHasCapableTrait] - Allows checking for values by key from anything that is a known container implementation.
+- [`ContainerSetCapableTrait`][ContainerSetCapableTrait] - Allows setting a value on a writable container.
+- [`ContainerSetManyCapableTrait`][ContainerSetManyCapableTrait] - Allows setting multiple values on a writable container.
+- [`ContainerUnsetCapableTrait`][ContainerUnsetCapableTrait] - Allows unsetting a value on a writable container.
+- [`ContainerUnsetManyCapableTrait`][ContainerUnsetManyCapableTrait] - Allows unsetting multiple values on a writable container.
 - [`NormalizeContainerCapableTrait`][NormalizeContainerCapableTrait] - Functionality for container normalization.
 - [`NormalizeWritableContainerCapableTrait`][NormalizeWritableContainerCapableTrait] - Functionality for normalizing
 writable containers.
+- [`NormalizeKeyCapableTrait`][NormalizeKeyCapableTrait] - Allows normalizing container keys.

 [Dhii]: https://github.com/Dhii/dhii